 Myth: Everyone with an eating disorder is underweight.

 Truth: Although most people with clinically-diagnosed anorexia are underweight, or have lost a significant amount of weight, people suffering from bulimia, binge eating disorder, and OSFED can be at a normal weight, or even overweight.
-Also, people with eating disorders sometimes try and hide their bodies by wearing baggy clothes, or dressing differently.
+Also, people with eating disorders usually try and hide their bodies by wearing baggy clothes or dressing differently, so you may not notice visible changes to their weight.

 Myth:Eating disorders are just an extreme form of dieting.

-Truth: Although eating disorders may start from dieting, eating disorders aren’t just about losing weight.
-Eating disorders are psychological problems that may be used as a coping mechanism for other problems.
+Truth: Unlike dieting, eating disorders aren’t just about losing weight.
+Eating disorders are psychological problems with serious physical consequences.

 Myth: Only girls and women have eating disorders.

 Truth: Eating disorders affect males as well.
-According to the National Eating Disorder Association, up to 1 in 4 anorexia diagnoses in teens are male.
-Similar to women, men can be influenced by playing sports with weight restrictions such as gymnastics, swimming, rowing, wrestling, and track.
+According to the National Eating Disorder Association, up to 1 in 3 eating disorder diagnoses in teens are male, and disordered eating behaviors in general are as common among males as they are among females.
+Similar to with women, risk factors for males include being an athlete in a sport with weight requirements, like wrestling, rowing, and gymnastics, or endurance sports like track and field, cross country, and swimming.
 Studies have shown that about the same amount of men suffer from binge eating disorder as women.
-Men with eating disorders might be focused on gaining muscle mass, so it might appear that they are simply “getting in shape”.
+Men with eating disorders might be focused on gaining muscle mass, so it might appear that they are simply “getting in shape.”

 Myth: People choose to have an eating disorder.